Getting a tax refund, bonus or inheritance

 Top tips to make the most of your

-If you get a windfall such as a tax refund, a bonus, or an
+If you get a tax refund, bonus or inheritance here are some

-Here are some smart ways to spend this money that will give you
+smart ways to use this money that will give you long-term

-You could use this money to pay off your credit card bill or pay
+You could use this money to pay off any short-term loans or credit card debt you

 Credit card calculator